-Agilent has determined which of the FE Stats are good metrics to follow the processing of Agilent arrays.
-Most of the metrics chosen are useful to determine if there are problems in the various laboratory steps (label, hybridization, wash, scan steps).
+Agilent has determined which of the FE Stats are good metrics to follow the processing of our arrays.
+Most of the metrics chosen will be useful to determine if there are problems in the various laboratory steps (label, hybridization, wash, scan steps).
 The new "IsGoodGrid" metric tracks the automatic grid-finding of Feature Extraction.
-By looking at numerous data run on our arrays, using our wet-lab protocols, Agilent has found thresholds that indicate if the data is in the expected range ("Good") or out of the expected range ("Evaluate").
+By looking at a lot of data run on our arrays, using our wet-lab protocols, Agilent has found thresholds that indicate if the data is in the expected range ("Good") or out of the expected range ("Evaluate").

 For some applications (CGH, miRNA), an extra threshold level, "Excellent" is provided.
-More data has been screened to allow setting the metric thresholds to tighter limits that indicate excellent processing.
-For those applications that do not have a full set of thresholds (for example, ChIP), or no "Excellent" thresholds (for example, GE1 and GE2), the user is assured that the data coming from the "Good" grade is good to use.
+More data has been screened to allow us to set the metric thresholds to a tighter limit that indicate excellent processing.
+For those applications that do not have a full set of thresholds (e.g. ChIP), or no "Excellent" thresholds (e.g. GE1 and GE2), the user should be assured that the data coming from the "Good" grade is good to use.
 Excellent thresholds for those applications may be provided in the future.